-Celestron’s FirstScope 21024 is probably the only usable telescope that I’ve ever seen that retails for under $50.
-However, usable does not necessarily mean good, and that’s what we’ll focus on here.
+Celestron’s FirstScope is probably the only usable telescope that I’ve ever seen that ever retails for under fifty dollars.
+However, usable does not necessarily mean good, and that’s what we’ll focus on in this review.

 The Optical Tube

-The FirstScope is a 76 mm (3ʺ) f/3.95 Newtonian reflector with a focal length of 300 mm and a spherical primary mirror.
-If you’ve done basic research, you probably know that a spherical mirror wouldn’t focus light correctly, like a parabolic one does, and that is indeed the case with the FirstScope.
+The FirstScope is a 76mm (3”) f/3.95 Newtonian reflector with a focal length of 300mm, and a spherical primary mirror.
+If you have done some basic research about telescopes you probably know that a spherical mirror won’t focus light correctly like a parabolic one does, and that is indeed the case with the FirstScope.

-The FirstScope has no finder.
-You’re supposed to sight along the tube.
-With mere 15x, supplied by the included low-power 20mm eyepiece, this is easy enough.
-But it takes some practice.
+The FirstScope has no finder – you’re supposed to simply sight along the tube.
+With the mere 15x supplied by the included low-power 20mm eyepiece, this is easy enough but may take some practice.

-The FirstScope’s tube is wrapped in vinyl, adorned with names of famous opticians, astronomers, and physicists found throughout history, which is a nice touch.
-This was originally done when the FirstScope was brought out for the International Year of Astronomy in 2009, to celebrate the 400th anniversary of Galileo’s first discoveries with a telescope, and Celestron has kept it in the decade since.
+The FirstScope’s tube is wrapped in vinyl adorned with the names of famous opticians, astronomers, and physicists throughout history – a nice touch.
+This was originally done when the FirstScope was brought out for the International Year of Astronomy in 2009 to celebrate the 400th anniversary of Galileo’s first discoveries with the telescope, and Celestron has kept it in the decade since.

-The FirstScope comes with two eyepieces.
-There’s a 20 mm Huygens with 15x and a 4 mm Ramsden “SR” with 75x.
+The FirstScope comes with two eyepieces: A 20mm Huygens giving 15x and a 4mm Ramsden (“SR”) giving 75x.

-The FirstScope comes on a simple tabletop Dobsonian mount.
-Altitude tensioning can be adjusted with a hand knob, while the azimuth can be adjusted by tightening or loosening the nut in the middle with a pliers or wrench.
+The FirstScope comes on a simple tabletop Dobsonian mount to which it is semi-permanently attached.
+Altitude tensioning can be adjusted with a hand knob while azimuth can be adjusted by tightening or loosening the nut in the middle with a wrench or pliers.

-As to the smoothness of the mount’s motions.
-They’re good, but more or less irrelevant for a scope that’s probably not able to handle more than 40x.
+As to the smoothness of the mount’s motions, they’re pretty good, but it’s more or less irrelevant for a scope that is probably not able to handle more than 40x.

 How Useful Is Celestron Firstscope, Really?

-You can’t view Uranus or Neptune because they’d look like nothing more than a star, and you’d be lucky to get in the general vicinity of them without a finderscope.
+Forget finding Uranus or Neptune, because they look like nothing more than a star and you’ll be lucky to get in the general vicinity by sighting down the tube.

 All in all, do I recommend the Celestron FirstScope?